Timofei-Benko/itechart-final-project/README.md

 git clone https://github.com/Timofei-Benko/itechart-final-project.git
 ```

-2. Proceed to instructions according to which part of the app you are interested in:
+2. Proceed to instructions according to what part of the app you are interested in:
 * [Server](server/rest/README.md)
 * Client (it is unfinished and sucks, I will rewrite the whole thing from scratch :hand_over_mouth:)